blamario/grampa/deep-transformations/README.md

   GetVariables $ x = mempty
 ~~~

-There is one last decision to make on our transformation: is it a pre-order or a post-order fold?
+There is one last decision to make about our transformation: is it a pre-order or a post-order fold?
 In this case it
  doesn't matter, so let's pick pre-order:

 ~~~ {.haskell}